SeLite/SeLite.github.io/SelBlocksGlobal.md

 ---

 # Overview #
 SelBlocks Global is one of SeLite AddOns.
 It's an enhancement of [SelBlocks](https://addons.mozilla.org/en-US/firefox/addon/selenium-ide-sel-blocks/versions/).
-SelBlocks allows reusing blocks of steps grouped into functions (formerly called 'scripts').
+SelBlocks allows reusing blocks of steps grouped into _functions_ (formerly called _scripts_).
 However, it only lets you call the functions from within the same test case.

 If we could call functions across test cases, we could organise them better than in one long file.
 A test case can be a part of multiple test suites.
 So we could share functions between test suites, too.
 That means less copy and paste code.
 If you structure your functions well, you'll have